crazy-max/docker-matomo/README.md

 ## Upgrade

 You can upgrade Matomo automatically through the UI, it works well.
-But I recommend to recreate the container whenever I push an update :
+But I recommend to recreate the container whenever I push an update:

 ```bash
 docker-compose pull